typelevel/cats-effect/docs/io.md

 import scala.concurrent.duration._

 val fiberExample: IO[String] = for {
-  fiber <- IO.sleep(2.seconds).as("Done!").start
+  fiber <- IO.println("Task running...").start
-  _ <- IO.println("Started task...")
+  _ <- IO.println("Main thread continues...")
-  result <- fiber.join
+  _ <- fiber.join.void
-} yield result
+} yield "Task completed"
 ```

 **Explanation:**
-Starts a new fiber that sleeps for 2 seconds.
+Starts a new fiber that prints a message.
-Meanwhile, the main fiber prints immediately and then waits for the result.
+Meanwhile, the main fiber prints immediately and then waits for the task to complete.

 **Expected output:**
 ```
-Started task...
+Main thread continues...
-Done!
+Task running...
 ```

 ### Cancelling a Fiber